nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Step 3.
 The `UpdateCommand` creates an updated `Company` object containing the modified application list and calls `Model#setCompany()` to replace the old company with the updated one.

 Step 4.
-The changes are committed to the address book using `Model#commitAddressBook()`.
+The changes are committed to the address book using `AddressBook#setCompany()`.

 <puml src="diagrams/UpdateCommandSequence.puml" alt="UpdateCommandSequence" />